How to secure your WordPress site!

 - Review File Permissions.

-- Check the Secunia Advisory and Vulnerability Database for plugin security flaws: More Information
+- Check the Secunia Advisory and Vulnerability Database for plugin security vulnerabilities: More Information